Val Adedokun: 2021–2023

 On 24 August 2021, Adedokun transferred to the B team at Premier League club Brentford and signed three-year contract, with the option of a further year, for an undisclosed fee.
 During the 2021–22 season, he gained experience as a left wing back, participated in first team training sessions and was a member of the B team's London Senior Cup-winning squad.

 After missing much of the 2022–23 pre-season due to COVID-19 and a dislocated shoulder, Adedokun's 37 appearances during the regular season was the most of any B team player.
-He appeared in every minute of the B team's victorious 2022–23 Premier League Cup-winning campaign and made a first team mid-season friendly appearance.
+He appeared in every minute of the B team's victorious 2022–23 Premier League Cup-winning campaign and made a first team mid-season friendly appearance against La Liga side Celta Vigo.

-2023–24
+2023–24 season

 Adedokun's first team involvement continued during the 2023–24 pre-season, with one substitute appearance.
 Due to a season-ending injury suffered by first team left back Rico Henry and with no specialist backup available for stand-in Aaron Hickey (who himself then suffered a season-ending injury), Adedokun was an unused substitute on seven occasions during the first half of the regular season.
 Adedokun captained the B team during the 2023–24 season and signed a new two-year contract, with a one-year option, in February 2024.
 His performances in his 34 appearances during the 2023–24 season were recognised with the B team Player of the Year award.

-2024–25 and loans to Diósgyőr and Cheltenham Town
+2024–2026 and loans to Diósgyőr and Cheltenham Town

 On 23 September 2024, Adedokun joined Hungarian Nemzeti Bajnokság I club Diósgyőr on loan until the end of the 2024–25 season.
 He made three appearances before being recalled at the turn of the year.
 On 8 January 2025, Adedokun joined League Two club Cheltenham Town on loan until the end of the 2024–25 season.
 Prior to suffering a season-ending injury with four matches to play, Adedokun made 17 appearances.

+Adedokun was absent from the Brentford B squad until the final match of the 2025–26 season, when he was an unused substitute in a 3–1 friendly defeat to Paris Saint-Germain U21.
+He signed a new undisclosed-length contract in August 2026.